 Now that music is your job, what does a working day look like for Max Cooper?

 I wake up late… especially on weekends when I get very little sleep.
 For example, last night I did a gig, then took two flights to get here to Geneva.
-I had to set up my equipment and check the sound, the light.
+I had to set up my equipment and check the sound, and the light.
 So generally I get 3 hours of sleep per night on weekends.
 The fatigue accumulates so well that between Sunday and Monday, once at home, I sleep a lot: more than eleven or twelve hours.
-And I find a certain rhythm and my routine.
+And I find a certain rhythm in my routine.

 Max Cooper is a night owl.
 He will add that silence and darkness feed his creativity.
 The excess fatigue also takes him to unsuspected corners of his mind.

 I’ve always been a visual artist from the start.
 Of course, the music is enough; many DJs are happy with that.
 But my music has always been visual in my head.
 So with Emergence, I wanted to show these images.
-Sometimes the images came first and I composed from the visual.
+Sometimes the images came first and I composed from the visuals.
 Other times, the music was composed beforehand and the images followed.